LeAsuker/Miku-Flavor/README.md

 ## Usage:
 This entire project is based on herbstluftwm, a window manager.
 Window managers are something like the desktop environments you probably know - MATE, KDE Plasma, Cinnamon, etc. DEs/WMs are chosen before login, usually with an icon somewhere to the top and right of the login prompts.
 Find that icon, click it, and choose herbstluftwm.

 For information concerning the keybinds, this is a vanilla HLWM setup with some extra keybinds added for convenience.
-I recommend you to study the official HLWM page and the autostart file for a tutorial.
+I recommend you to study the official HLWM page and the autostart file, which I have commented, for a tutorial.

 The added keybinds are:
   - Mod+d: dmenu, an alternative to the usual start menu.
   - Mod+w: Firefox.
   - Mod+n: Nemo file explorer.

+## Issues:
+  - Overwrites global autostart file of herbstluftwm, back yours up if you have a custom one.
+  - Changing keyboard layouts and volume level is problematic and requires the terminal for now. **Fixing this is my main priority.**
+  - HLWM seems to have trouble working on VMs - I couldn't get it to work on a Kali VM and it was freezing for a tester on a Mint VM.
+Everything installed properly, though.

 ## TODO:
   - Revise colorscheme